-Your teen’s doctor can reinforce the messages you’re giving your teen at home, as well as help identify early signs of an eating disorder.
+Your teen’s doctor can reinforce the messages you’re giving your teen at home and help identify early signs of an eating disorder.

 For example, the doctor can look for unusual changes in your teen’s body mass index or weight percentiles during routine medical appointments.
 The doctor can talk to your teen about his or her eating habits, exercise routine, and body image.
 If necessary, he or she can refer your teen to a mental health provider.

 Seeking help for teen eating disorders

 If you suspect that your teen has an eating disorder — you’ve noticed baggy clothes to hide weight loss, for example, or perhaps excessive exercise or reluctance to eat meals with the family — talk to him or her.
 Encourage your teen to open up about his or her problems and concerns.